Biden breaks down after emotional meeting with priest who gave last rites to son

 US president Joe Biden broke down in tears on the final day of his Ireland tour after an emotional unplanned meeting with a priest who gave the last rites to his son.

-The Parish priest of Knock, Fr Richard Gibbons, told the BBC the chaplain who performed the last rites sacrament on Mr Biden’s son, Beau, now works at the Knock shrine in Co Mayo where the president paid a visit on Friday.
+The chaplain who performed the last rites sacrament on Mr Biden’s son, Beau, now works at the Knock shrine in Co Mayo where the president paid a visit on Friday.

 Fr Frank O’Grady performed the ceremony for Beau Biden before he died of brain cancer in 2015.

-After Mr Biden’s tour of the Sanctuary of Our Lady of Knock – a Catholic pilgrimage site – Fr Gibbons told the broadcaster: “He spoke about his family and his connection with his faith, and also about his son Beau who died.
+He added: “I hadn’t seen him really in eight years since Beau died.
+His son Hunter was there too, so we had a real reunion.

-“And it just so happened, and this was kind of spontaneous, it just so happened that we have, working at the shrine here, the chaplain who gives the last rites of the last anointing to his son in the United States.
+“He certainly misses his son.
+He has been grieving a lot but I think the grief is kind of going down a bit.
+We talked a little bit about how grief can take several years.”

-“Just extraordinary, and I didn’t even know that, I didn’t know that until the president arrived.”
+Mr Biden was given a tour of the Sanctuary of Our Lady of Knock – a Catholic pilgrimage site – by the Parish priest of Knock, Fr Richard Gibbons.

 Mr Biden’s visit to Co Mayo is set to end his four-day tour of the island after he touched down at the airport in Knock on Friday afternoon.